istiaq107/shopify-backend-challenge/README.md

 # Shopify Backend Challenge

 ## Overview
-I completed this challenge using GraphQL implemented in Node.js to create the server API that connects to a psql database hosted in Google Cloud.
+I completed this challenge using GraphQL implemented in Node.js to create the server API that connects to a psql database.

 ## Content
 1. Database schema
-2. Packages installation and startup
+2. Installation and startup
 3. Basic requirement
 4. Extra credit
 5. Authentication(extra extra credit)

 ## 1. Database schema

-(In case there's problems connecting with the database, the dump is inluded in the dump.sql file)

 The database tables and there corresponding columns are as follows-
 1. carts - purpose is to demo the bonus requirement
     * id - primary key